Ultimate USA Travel Guide

 For most travelers, a trip to the USA is going to go off without a hitch, because it’s a relatively safe place to visit.
 In some cities, like in all countries, there are places that are best avoided but stick to the tourist trail if you’re in doubt, and you will be fine.

 Follow common-sense travel rules when visiting the USA.
 Watch out for petty thieves, be careful if you’re driving in unfamiliar territory, and generally just stay aware of your surroundings and up to date on any extreme weather warnings.

 Lastly, the United States is home to many predatory and venomous animals.
 If you’re out exploring the National Parks, State Parks or really anywhere that has you interacting with nature, be prepared.

 Heed the information given at all places about wildlife interaction and follow the rules to ensure your safety.
 Also, stay on the trail and be prepared if you’re heading off to hike.

 We’ve been traveling internationally for more than 20 years and heed the same travel safety tips in our home country as we would traveling abroad.

 Looking for more info?
-Check out recent articles we’ve written on United States travel and start planning your dream trip.
+Check out all the articles we’ve written on travel to United States and start planning your dream trip.